-As a CIO “We need another application” is a statement that might make you shudder.
-In a recent global survey of over 1,000 businesses, almost two-thirds of respondents (63%) indicated that their business neglects the implications and depth of systems change required when trying to build new engaging services and user experiences.
+A recent global survey of over 1,000 businesses revealed 63% of respondents indicated that their business neglects the implications and depth of systems change required when trying to build new engaging services and user experiences.
 So for today’s CIOs, how does the business expect you to respond?

-Unfortunately, against a backdrop of limited resources and ever-increasing demands from across the business, there are several challenges that CIOs can expect to face during transformation.
+Unfortunately, most are faced with a backdrop of limited resources and ever-increasing demands from across the business.
 Finding a way to overcome these challenges is vital to success as a CIO, and for the future of the entire business.

-So let’s look at them now.
-These are the three most common reasons why IT leaders are currently struggling with digital transformation:
+These are the three most common reasons why CIOs are currently struggling with digital transformation:

 1 – PACE: We want everything and we want it now